 - Deemed filing covers only the combination of retirement and spousal benefits.
 It does not apply to the survivor benefits widows and widowers can receive, nor to disability benefits.

-- Spousal benefits are not affected by whether your husband or wife claimed Social Security before or after full retirement age.
+- Spousal benefits are not affected by whether your mate claimed Social Security before or after full retirement age.
 Spousal benefits will always be based on your mate’s primary insurance amount and your own age when you claim them.

 - Spousal benefits are affected by Social Security's earnings limit.
 If you, or the spouse on whose record you receive benefits, are under full retirement age and still working, your monthly payments could be temporarily reduced, depending on how much you or your mate earn.